Movement 3DisorientationDay 185

 When you are in a long dry season, the only outcome you can imagine wanting is out.
 Get me out of this.
 Lead me somewhere else, anywhere that is not this barren stretch.
 That prayer is honest and God hears it.
 But Isaiah holds out something better than the exit you are praying for, and it is worth letting your hope grow large enough to take it in: not merely escape from the desert, but the blossoming of it.
 The very place that has been dry and barren becoming, in God's hands, the most fruitful ground you will ever stand on.

 This reframes the whole season.
 If the desert can blossom, then the years in it are not a write-off to survive and forget.
-The thirst, the barrenness, the long ache for water — these may turn out to be the very conditions in which something grows that could grow nowhere else.
-Waters break out in the wilderness — in it, not after it.
 So do not pray so hard for the exit that you miss the bloom.
-God may not relocate you.
-He may make this dry place flower under your feet.
+He may not relocate you.
+He may make this dry place flower beneath your feet.

 ← Day 184Day 186